pretix/pretix-docs/docs/self-hosting/indexes.md

     ON public.pretixbase_logentry (event_id, content_type_id, datetime, id);
 ```

-Also, if you use our `pretix-shipping` plugin:
+Also, if you use our `pretix-shipping` feature:

 ``` sql
 CREATE INDEX CONCURRENTLY pretix_addidx_sa_name